MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   ### WebWidgetIsEnabledOnStartup

-  #### Allow the Search bar at Windows startup (deprecated)
+  #### Allow the Search bar at Windows startup (obsolete)

-  >DEPRECATED: This policy is deprecated.
-It is currently supported but will become obsolete in a future release.
+  >OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 119.
   #### Supported versions:

-  - On Windows since 88 or later
+  - On Windows since 88, until 119

   #### Description

+  This policy is obsolete due to the deprecation of the Web widget, which is now known as Edge search bar.
+Admins should use SearchbarIsEnabledOnStartup for Edge search bar instead.
 Allows the Search bar to start running at Windows startup.

-  If you enable:

-  - The Search bar will start running at Windows startup by default.
-  - If the Search bar is disabled via [WebWidgetAllowed](#webwidgetallowed) policy, this policy will not start the Search bar on Windows startup.
+If you enable this policy the Search bar will start running at Windows startup by default.
+If the Search bar is disabled via [WebWidgetAllowed](#webwidgetallowed) policy, this policy will not start the Search bar on Windows startup.

-  If you disable this policy:

-  - The Search bar will not start at Windows startup for all profiles.
-  - The option to start the Edge bar at Windows startup will be disabled and toggled off in Microsoft Edge settings.
+If you disable this policy, the Search bar will not start at Windows startup for all profiles.
+The option to start the Edge search bar at Windows startup will be disabled and toggled off in Microsoft Edge settings.

-  If you don't configure the policy:

-  - The Search bar will not start at Windows startup for all profiles.
-  - The option to start the Edge bar at Windows startup will be toggled off in Microsoft Edge settings.
+If you don't configure this policy, the Search bar will not start at Windows startup for all profiles.
+The option to start the Edge search bar at Windows startup will be toggled off in Microsoft Edge settings.

-This policy is deprecated due to the deprecation of the Web widget's vertical layout.
-This policy will be made obsolete in 119 release.

   #### Supported features: